DemocracyStudio/HackathonCameroon2022/README.md

 - 7 pm: checkpoint with mentors #3.
 All teams take the call, present their prototype, business model, strategy for growth.

 ###### Tuesday 29 of March
 - 9 am: checkpoint with mentors #4.
-All teams take the call,Youtube + GitHub training.
+All teams take the call,Youtube training.
 Attendents should work on their submission and demo video from now.
 - 10 am: arrival of the minister and welcoming protocol.
 Official speakers.
 - 11 am: visit of the National Business Incubator.
 Inauguration of the FabLab.
 - 12 pm: submission deadline.
 3 min video recorded on youtube + fill the submission form.
-- 2 pm: final ceremony with choice from the jury and distribution of prizes.
+- 1 pm: final ceremony with choice from the jury and distribution of prizes.

 ## Datasets